 Transcripts are provided by the OSU-CHS Registrar at no charge.
 Transcripts from previously attended undergraduate schools are the permanent property of the College, and will not be released under any circumstances.
 All Dean's letter requests must be submitted using the appropriate form, which is available in the Office of Student Affairs.
-Current students can request transcripts and enrollment verifications electronically at my.okstate.edu.
+Current students can request transcripts electronically at my.okstate.edu.
 Students should verify their campus is OSU-CHS at the top right of the screen and then use the self-service portal.
+Registrar's records form can be found at: